PrajwalGurumurthy/prajwalgurumurthy.github.io/_posts/2017-03-15-Disecting RNN.md

 the ability to store previous states information and use it along with the current state to predict output.

 >Questions that haunted me

+{% highlight text %}
 How does the gradients flow backwards through time?<br>
 How are the weights updated backwards through time?<br>
+What information should be maintained while forward propagating through time?
+What information should be maintained while backward propagating backwards through time?
+{% endhighlight %}

 <p><b>I found answers to all the questions once I started writing computations graph through time during forward propagation and then
-did a backward propagation through time backwards.
+did a backward propagation backwards through time.
 That is when you realise how RNNs are a bit different from normal Vanilla NN</b></p>

 >Dissection